google-marketing-solutions/vigenair/README.md

 ### Pricing and Quotas

 Users are priced according to their usage of Google (Cloud and Workspace) services as detailed below.
 In summary, Processing *1 min of video and generating 5 variants* would cost around **$7 with `Gemini 1.0 Pro Vision`, $5.5 with `Gemini 1.5 Pro`, and $3.3 with `Gemini 1.5 Flash`**.
-Please note that currently (May 2024) Gemini 1.5 models are in preview, and so are subject to stricter [quota limits](https://cloud.google.com/vertex-ai/generative-ai/docs/quotas#quotas_by_region_and_model) than Gemini 1.0 models.
 You may define the multimodal and language models used by Vigenair by modifying the `CONFIG_VISION_MODEL` and `CONFIG_TEXT_MODEL` environment variables respectively for the Cloud Function in [deploy.sh](./service/deploy.sh), as well as the `CONFIG.vertexAi.model` property in [config.ts](ui/src/config.ts) for the frontend web app.
-The most cost-effective setup is using `Gemini 1.5 Flash` throughout (for both multimodal and text-only use cases).
+The most cost-effective setup is using `Gemini 1.5 Flash` throughout (for both multimodal and text-only use cases), also considering [quota limits](https://cloud.google.com/vertex-ai/generative-ai/docs/quotas#quotas_by_region_and_model) per model.

 For more information, refer to this detailed [Cloud pricing calculator](https://cloud.google.com/products/calculator/?dl=CiRjNjc2YTkzMC1hOWE1LTRlNjAtYTgwZS0zNTg5OWY0NzYxNGIQEhokRjU1OTJDMUUtNURBRS00QkUwLTgzNUQtMjFFOUQ5RTc1QjU1) example using `Gemini 1.0 Pro Vision`.
 The breakdown of the charges are: